AdguardTeam/KnowledgeBase/docs/adguard-for-android/installation.md

 5. **Enable HTTPS filtering**.
 It is not a mandatory option, however, we advice to turn it on for the best ad-blocking quality.

-If your device runs on Android 7-9, after setting up a local VPN, you'll be prompted with a screen to install a root certificate and configure HTTPS filtering.
+If your device is running Android 7–9, you'll be prompted to install a root certificate and configure HTTPS filtering after the local VPN setup.

 ![Enable HTTPS filtering on Android 7-9 *mobile_border](https://cdn.adtidy.org/content/kb/ad_blocker/android/installation/cert_1.jpg)